bhupendpatil/Practice/Blockchain/htmlTsCoffee/README.md

 - That has the following button which map to the solidity smart contract:
     - Connect ✅
     - Buy Coffee
-        - Button to buy coffee
+        - Button to buy coffee ✅
-        - Call a function on a smart contract
+        - Call a function on a smart contract ✅
-        - Have a test blockchains that we can call
+        - Have a test blockchains that we can call ✅
-    - Get Balance
+    - Get Balance ✅
     - Withdraw
+    - TypeScript